Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   Extensive social media will also be developed in conjunction with the website and the website will include direct social media interaction (write-ups, images, videos).

--   It is expected that the site ccan be used to create an extensive customer database with full interactivity with the customer base.
+-   It is expected that the site ccan be used to create an extensive customer database with full communication interactivity with the customer base.

 -   The communication icons, whilst hover effects are active, the links do not yet create actual communication links and will be added at a later date when the comunications are live.

--   The Download itinery PDF document is an example only and is not intendd to be a complete document at this stage.
+-   The Download itinery PDF document is an example only and is not intended to be a complete document at this stage.
 This document will be developed by the orgnaisation in the near future.

 -   The website form is an example only as does not submit entered data.
 The form will be developed at a later stage by the organisation.